kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 On node1 we will setup our SQL (PostgreSql) and NoSQl (MongoDB) databases and run Zookeeper.

-On every of them we had successfully installed kaa and everything that left it is to configure kaa-node services.
+On every of them we had successfully installed kaa and everything that left is to configure kaa-node services.

 ## Cluster configuration